-If you look at the website of any LGBT community-based sports club, the goals, objectives and sentiment are generally pretty similar and very inclusive.
+If you look at the website of any LGBTI community-based sports club, the goals, objectives and sentiment are generally pretty similar and very inclusive.

 For example, Frontrunners proclaims that it’s mission is to ‘promote the sports of running, walking and related athletic activities for gays, lesbians, bisexuals and transgenders and their supporters’.
-But if you talk to most Frontrunners clubs around the world and their membership is dominated by middle-aged gay men.
+But when you talk to most Frontrunners clubs around the world you’ll find that their membership is dominated by middle-aged gay men.

-This situation is consistent in LGBT sports clubs around the world:
+This situation is consistent in LGBTI sports clubs around the world:

 And yet it’s undeniable that lesbians love sport and are actively participating in sport at all levels.
-So what is it about LGBT sports clubs that is a turn-off for women?
+So what is it about LGBTI sports clubs that is a turn-off for women?

 For Mark Storey from the Capital Splats racquetball club, the focus is to recruit more women members using the networks of their existing members.

 ‘One of our co-founders is a lesbian who was active on the collegiate racquetball circuit as well as the US Racquetball Association, and we have several other lesbian members who are very active in helping us with pride booth recruitment and other activities,’ he explained.
 We are starting to see increasing numbers of women signing up as interested in playing.’

 Established in 1988, the Philadelphia Fins Aquatic Club is struggling to retain a core group of lesbian members.
 Interestingly the club’s current membership growth is driven by increasing numbers of straight women joining the club (due to its city centre location).

 President Jan Elsasser is however working hard to maintain the voice of lesbians within the club:

 ‘When we have a swim meet, one committee focuses solely on the experience of women at the meet and provides for a social opportunity for women.
 The club is also conscious about keeping a diverse board – male/female balance being one factor considered – so that the voice of women is included in the club’s leadership.’